 - **Lesson Topic:** [Topic]

-- **Key Phrases:** (List the target phrases)
+- **Key Phrases/Vocabulary:** (List the target B1 phrases/words)

 - **See you in class!**